jhpyle/docassemble/_docs/functions.md

 [ISO-639-3] code.
 For example in [ISO-639-1], Spanish is `es`, French is `fr`, and Arabic is `ar`.

-Using the optional `dialect` keyword argument, you can also set the dialect of the language.
-The dialect is relevant only for the text-to-speech engine.
+Using the optional `dialect` and `voice` keyword arguments, you can also set the dialect and/or voice of the language that should be used for the text-to-speech engine.
 For example:

 {% highlight yaml %}
 ---
 initial: True
 code: |
-  set_language('en', dialect='au')
+  set_language('en', dialect='au', voice='Zoe')
 ---
 {% endhighlight %}

-This will set the language to English, and will instruct the text-to-speech engine to use an Australian dialect.
+This will set the language to English, and will instruct the text-to-speech engine to use an Australian dialect with the voice of "Zoe."
 (The dialect is relevant only for the text-to-speech engine, which is controlled by the [special variable `speak_text`].)
+The default values are controlled by the [VoiceRSS Configuration].

 For more information about languages in **docassemble**, see [language support].